 Possible medical reasons and safety risks

-As with any other sudden change in your dog’s behavior, you should first eliminate the possibility of medical causes.
-In some extreme cases, running in circles accompanied by other symptoms (such as pulling to one side while on a leash) might be a sign of dementia (Woof-Woof!
-Have you heard about Animalia Pet Insurance yet?).
+As with any other sudden change in your dog’s behavior, you shouldn’t immediately jump to conclusions that there is a serious medical issue.
+In some extreme cases however, running in circles accompanied by other symptoms (such as pulling to one side while on a leash) might be a sign of dementia (Pssst… Have you checked out Animalia Pet Insurance yet?).

-If you notice excessive zooming alongside odd eye movements or bumping into things, it’s time for a veterinarian to check your pup for possible neurological issues.
-It would be useful to record your dog while they’re displaying these unusual signs and show the video to the vet.
+If you notice excessive zooming accompanied by odd eye movements or bumping into things, it’s time for a veterinarian to check your pup for possible neurological issues.
+It would be helpful to record your dog while they’re displaying these unusual signs and show the video to the vet.

 Another area of concern is the possibility of your dog hurting themselves or other humans around them while running in circles.
-Zoomies are usually safe for young and healthy pups, but if an older dog or one who suffers from back problems circles too rapidly, they may get injured.
-Zoomies can be especially risky if Fido is near the stairs or the floor below is slippery.
+Zoomies are usually safe for young and healthy pups, but if an older dog, or one who suffers from back problems, circles too rapidly, they may injure themselves.
+Zoomies can be especially risky if near stairs or if the floor below is slippery.

-As for the safety of people nearby, your dog may want to bite or nip while they’re energetic and running in circles.
+In addition, your dog may want to bite or nip while they’re energetic and running in circles.
 To prevent them from getting even more aggressive, don’t follow or chase after them during these episodes.
-Additionally, children shouldn’t be anywhere near your dog doing zoomies as they can get knocked over and hurt.
+Make sure that there aren’t any children near your dog’s zoomies as they can get knocked over and hurt.

 Zoomies as an emotional response

 Healthy dogs can often experience outbursts of energy for emotional and situational reasons, such as excitement or anxiety.
-Your dog may start running around in circles upon seeing you coming back home or before an upcoming exciting activity, such as grabbing a dog toy for a fetch game or getting the leash for a walk.
+Your dog may start running around in circles upon seeing you coming home or before an upcoming activity they find exciting- if they see you grabbing a toy for a game of fetch or getting the leash for a walk.

-While some dogs would start running in circles in a particular part of the day – such as after a bath, for others it’s a coping mechanism before triggering events like a vet checkup.
-Dogs also tend to do zoomies after an uncomfortable event that has made them nervous, such as having to stay well-mannered in front of unfamiliar guests in your home.
+While some dogs may start running in circles at a particular time of the day, such as after a bath, others may do it as a coping mechanism before triggering events like a vet checkup.
+Dogs also tend to partake in zoomies after an uncomfortable event that has made them nervous, such as having to stay well-mannered in front of unfamiliar guests in your home.

 Lack of exercise

 Physical inactivity can make us restless and it has a similar effect on our dogs.
-A dog that has stayed sedentary for a long period of time has to release the excess energy at some point which results in zoomies.
-Most dog breeds are supposed to do plenty of exercises every day.
+A dog that has stayed sedentary for a long period of time has to release that excess energy at some point- which could result in zoomies.
+Most dog breeds are supposed to experience plenty of daily exercise.
 Otherwise, they may start displaying unusual and frantic behavior, such as running in circles.
-Controlling and maintaining your pup’s exercise routine is an important responsibility as a dog parent.
+Controlling and maintaining your pup’s exercise routine is an important part of dog ownership.

 Inappropriate changes in diet

-Another cause for your dog becoming hyperactive and running in circles could be a recent change in his daily diet.
+Your dog’s hyperactivity and running in circles could also be due to a recent change in their daily diet.
 Your dog can get the zoomies from food high in sugar, much like a toddler would.